wchorski/dg-dnd/src/site/notes/Campaigns/A Dance of Matter/Sessions 📝/Session 1018.md

 ---
-{"dg-publish":true,"permalink":"/campaigns/a-dance-of-matter/sessions/session-1018/"}
+{"dg-publish":true,"permalink":"/Campaigns/A Dance of Matter/Sessions 📝/Session 1018/"}
 ---

-The party ventures deep in the caves to find the [goliaths](goliaths)
+The party ventures deep in the caves to find the [[goliaths\|goliaths]]

-- [Broly](Campaigns/A%20Dance%20of%20Matter/Players%20👤/Broly.md) and [Lucas](Campaigns/A%20Dance%20of%20Matter/Players%20👤/Lucas.md) tumble down the cave and receive -2 damage
+- [[Campaigns/A Dance of Matter/Players 👤/Broly\|Broly]] and [[Campaigns/A Dance of Matter/Players 👤/Lucas\|Lucas]] tumble down the cave and receive -2 damage
 - Carvings etched in stone have been made into the cave walls
 - thick metal chains hung from the ceiling that once held light fixtures
 - large door ortamented with large knockers.
 The rings held by sharp metal teeth
-- [LoThaRRan](Campaigns/A%20Dance%20of%20Matter/Players%20👤/LoThaRRan.md)'s ghost knocks on the door.
+- [[Campaigns/A Dance of Matter/Players 👤/LoThaRRan\|LoThaRRan]]'s ghost knocks on the door.
 The ghost disappears.
 - A loud hiss sounded throughout the tunnels
 ## Combat
 - 2 skeletal serpents fall from the ceiling
 - the party makes short work of the enemies
 - creature dressed in chains exclaims bad omens onto the party
 - "leave or be destroyed"
-- [Broly](Campaigns/A%20Dance%20of%20Matter/Players%20👤/Broly.md) decapitates the chain creatures  skull as it spins on the round like a top
+- [[Campaigns/A Dance of Matter/Players 👤/Broly\|Broly]] decapitates the chain creatures  skull as it spins on the round like a top

 ## Post combat
 - the cave is still